Platinum (Maaya Sakamoto song): Legacy and impact

 Sakamoto described "Platinum" as a "turning-point song" in her career, as well as a staple in live performances.
 The song also ranked first in a fan survey conducted for her twentieth debut anniversary, where fans listed their top three favorite songs via a CD-included postcard.
 Net Lab conducted a survey in 2022 on Maaya Sakamoto's most popular songs, upon which "Platinum" was ranked first.
-The song also ranked first on Sakamoto's official survey Maaya's Best Song: Tell Us Your Favorite Maaya Sakamoto Song (Maaya's Best Song ～あなたの一番好きな坂本真綾の曲を教えてください～)” for her thirtieth anniversary project for her 30th anniversary greatest hits album M30: Your Song, where it topped the list among 255 songs released under her name throughout her career.
+The song also ranked first on Sakamoto's official survey Maaya's Best Song: Tell Us Your Favorite Maaya Sakamoto Song (Maaya's Best Song ～あなたの一番好きな坂本真綾の曲を教えてください～)" for her thirtieth anniversary project for her 30th anniversary greatest hits album M30: Your Song, where it topped the list among 255 songs released under her name throughout her career.

 Sakamoto recognizes it as one her fan-favorite songs, noting that numerous people have shared with her that it was the first CD they ever purchased.
-Initially she grappled with the song’s overwhelming popularity, feeling conflicted as she entered her late 20s and 30s about being defined by a “cute” song from her youth.
-She admitted to a competitive drive to “surpass ‘Platinum’” with newer work, fearing that fans might be nostalgic for her less polished, youthful delivery.
-However, her perspective evolved, particularly after a tour where she felt the version of "Platinum" she performed was the best in her career, a sentiment reinforced by the audience’s enthusiastic response.
+Initially she grappled with the song's overwhelming popularity, feeling conflicted as she entered her late 20s and 30s about being defined by a "cute" song from her youth.
+She admitted to a competitive drive to "surpass 'Platinum'" with newer work, fearing that fans might be nostalgic for her less polished, youthful delivery.
+However, her perspective evolved, particularly after a tour where she felt the version of "Platinum" she performed was the best in her career, a sentiment reinforced by the audience's enthusiastic response.
 Sakamoto eventually came to enjoy performing the song with confidence and joy, fully aware of its significance to fans who eagerly anticipate it.

-The song has been covered by several artists, including Sakura Tange, Junko Iwao, Aika Yoshioka, Megumi Ogata, ChouCho, Kanako Takatsuki, and Ayana Taketatsu.
+The song has been covered by several artists, including Sakura Tange, Junko Iwao, Aika Yoshioka, Megumi Ogata, ChouCho, Kanako Takatsuki, Ayana Taketatsu, and Hiroko Moriguchi.